Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 "From what I hear, you would have stood a good chance against any of them, even ‘Horse."

 "Yeah, but a good chance ain’t a certainty.
 ‘Sides, we all need to be ready for tomorrow anyway.
-Let…let them play."
+Let... let them play."

 If there was more than a hint of regret in the Great Father’s voice, Costello diplomatically refused to notice it.
 Fortunately, it was just a passing shadow, replaced an instant later by one of Daar’s trademark baritone chitters.

-"Also…it’s good ‘fer the Champions ‘ta see who my friends are."
+"Also... it’s good ‘fer the Champions ‘ta see who my friends are."

-*…Ah.* So he was a king after all.
+*...Ah.* So he was a king after all.

 "You were saying something about the flowers."

 " - Yeah!
-So this is kinda inspired by somethin’ the Japanese do called Ikebana…"
+So this is kinda inspired by somethin’ the Japanese do called Ikebana..."

 As it turned out, Daar had read up on the three Arts of Refinement from traditional Japanese culture.
 They apparently had disconcertingly deep parallels in Gaoian culture, and he’d taken a keen delight in blending the two.
 Whether this was for his personal benefit, or to thumb his nose at the Gaoian sense of Civilization, Costello couldn’t tell.

 "I had trouble with *Kōdō* though.
 That’s incense appreciation: I like pretty much everythin’ about it, except Human noses need a *way* stronger hit.
-I tried some o’ the traditional techniques and it was just…way too much.
+I tried some o’ the traditional techniques and it was just... way too much.
 Fresh flowers are good enough!"

 "You, shying away from incense?"

 "Accordin’ to our medical people, my sense o’ smell is *literally* more’n a million times stronger’n yours.
 I don’t think there’s any way o’ comparin’ ‘tween us with a difference like that.
-Like… I can’t even imagine what red might be like.
+Like...
+I can’t even imagine what red might be like.
 When I look at anythin’ you say is red, all I see is a kinda dull yellow.
 D’you like red?"

 "Sure.
 It’s my favorite color."

 "But would you wanna live in a house where *everythin’* is red?"

-"...I mean…"
+"...I mean..."

 "Bright, nuclear, inescapable, *glowing* red?"